École polytechnique fédérale de Lausanne (EPFL), Switzerland

 Thomas F. Krauss, University of York, United Kingdom

-Title: Fluidic and photonic nanostructures for assessing individual cells and bacteria
+Speech title: Fluidic and photonic nanostructures for assessing individual cells and bacteria

 Prof TF Krauss is Professor of Photonics at the University of York, UK.
 He is interested in fundamental and applied concepts of light-matter interaction in photonic nanostructures and he has led a number of EU and EPSRC projects in various aspects of photonic crystal devices, such as slow light, optical interconnects and, more recently, novel photonic concepts for biosensing.
 He has published 300 refereed journal articles and 6 patents.
 Prof Krauss is a Fellow of the Institute of Physics, the Royal Society of Edinburgh and the Optical Society.
 In 2015, he was awarded a Royal Society Wolfson Merit Award.